AdobeDocs/workfront.fr-FR/help/quicksilver/planning/requests/approve-request.md

 1. (Facultatif) Cliquez sur l’icône **Validations** ![](assets/approvals-icon.png) dans le coin supérieur droit de la requête pour afficher les approbateurs.
 1. Cliquez sur **Réviser et approuver**, puis sélectionnez l’une des options suivantes : <!--did they fix the button and removed the &??-->

-   * **Approve** : pour approuver la demande.
+   * **Approve** : cela approuve la demande.
 Un enregistrement est immédiatement créé pour le type d’enregistrement associé au formulaire de demande.
-   * **Rejeter** : pour rejeter la demande.
-Aucun enregistrement n’est créé pour le type d’enregistrement associé au formulaire de demande. <!--check to see if there is a notification sent to the requestor about it being rejected OR approved??-->
+   * **Rejeter** : la demande est rejetée.
+Aucun enregistrement n’est créé pour le type d’enregistrement associé au formulaire de demande. <!--check to see if there is a notification sent to the requestor about it being rejected OR approved??--> <!--checking with PM what happens with the other approvers when one of them is rejecting it: does it ask them to approve it?
+Deleted the request? -->